-After graduating from college, David Hyde Pierce relocated to New York City where he served as a security guard and sold ties at Bloomingdale’s while attending classes at Michael Howard Studios.
-In 1982, he made his Broadway debut in Christopher Durang‘s “Beyond Therapy,” and five years later, he made his television debut in guest roles on “Spenser: For Hire” and “Crime Story.”
+After graduating from college, David Hyde Pierce relocated to New York City, where he served as a security guard and sold ties at Bloomingdale’s while attending classes at Michael Howard Studios.
+In 1982, he made his Broadway debut in Christopher Durang’s “Beyond Therapy,”.
+Five years later, he made his television debut in guest roles on “Spenser: For Hire” and “Crime Story.”

-In 2015, The actor directed the Broadway musical “It Shoulda Been You,” as well as an Off-Broadway version of David Lindsay‘s “Ripcord.”
+In 2015, The actor directed the Broadway musical “It Shoulda Been You” and an Off-Broadway version of David Lindsay‘s “Ripcord.”
 Abaire’s In 2017, he returned to Broadway to co-star with Bette Midler in “Hello, Dolly!” for which he earned Tony, Outer Critics Circle, and Drama League awards.
 Pierce appeared in “When We Rise,” a miniseries about LGBT rights, as well as Julie Andrews‘ educational Netflix series “Julie’s Greenroom” the same year.
-David will star in the horror film “The Georgetown Project,” which is expected to be released in 2021.
+David will star in the horror film “The Georgetown Project,” which will be released in 2021.

 David Hyde Pierce’s Awards and Nominations

 David Hyde Pierce has earned 11 Primetime Emmy Awards, including Outstanding Supporting Actor in a Comedy Series in 1995, 1998, 1999, and 2004 for “Frasier.”
 He was nominated for five Golden Globes, six American Comedy Awards, five Online Film & Television Association Awards, two Screen Actors Guild Awards, two Television Critics Association Awards, six Viewers for Quality Television Awards, and a “TV Guide” Award for his role as Niles Crane.